-It also supports MBR (Motion Blur Reduction) at a fixed 120Hz, 144Hz, or 165Hz refresh rates.
-This technology uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
+It also supports MBR (Motion Blur Reduction) at fixed 120Hz, 144Hz, or 165Hz refresh rates.
+This technology uses backlight strobing to reduce perceived motion blur at the cost of picture brightness.

 Because these monitors use nano IPS technology with slow red phosphor decay, some red fringing/ghosting is noticeable when MBR is enabled.
 However, depending on the game, you still might find it useful.

 The backlight of the monitor is flicker-free (unless MBR is enabled) and there’s an integrated low-blue light filter (Reader mode).